yotamHak/NodeJS-And-AngularJS-Heroku-Seed/README.md

 A barebones Node.js with AngularJS and MongoDB app.

-This Application is meant to be uploaded and run on [Heroku](https://www.heroku.com/).
+This Application is meant to be deployed onto and run on [Heroku](https://www.heroku.com/).

 ## Running Locally